Ready to turn rankings into revenue? Discover everything you need to know about Search Engine Optimization (SEO).

 The more high-quality, relevant backlinks you have back to your web pages, the more likely it is that Google sees you as an expert and the higher you rank on search engine rankings.

-But as we touched on in our guide to off-page link building, it’s about quality, not quantity.
+But as we touched on in our guide to off-page SEO link building strategies, it’s about quality, not quantity.
 Your focus needs to be on building backlinks to your pages from trusted websites with high domain authority.

 In other words, you need to track your success by the quality of your backlinks over the quantity.